Sean Henn: Minnesota Twins

 In December 2008, he signed a minor league contract with the Minnesota Twins.
 The Twins called him up on May 19 to fill the roster position left open by Glen Perkins being placed on the disabled list.
 He was outrighted back to the minor leagues on July 2.

 Baltimore Orioles

 On September 8, 2009, Henn was traded to the Baltimore Orioles for a player to be named later or cash considerations.

 Toronto Blue Jays

 On October 29, 2009, Henn was claimed off waivers by the Toronto Blue Jays.
 He spent the 2010 season in the minors with the Las Vegas 51s and then re-signed with the Blue Jays after the season.

 Seattle Mariners

 Henn signed a minor league contract with the Seattle Mariners in November 2011.
 He also received an invitation to spring training.

 Hanwha Eagles

-Henn signed with the Hanwha Eagles of the Korea Baseball Organization for the 2012 season.
+On June 1, 2012, Henn signed with the Hanwha Eagles of the KBO League for the remainder of the 2012 season.

 New York Mets

-In 2013 Henn pitched for the Las Vegas 51s in the Mets organization.
-He was called-up the Mets on September 7, 2013, after Scott Rice went on the disabled list.
-He was outrighted off the roster on October 17, 2013.
+On April 12, 2013, Henn signed a minor league contract with the New York Mets organization.
+He began the year with the Triple-A Las Vegas 51s.
+Henn was called-up the Mets on September 7, after Scott Rice was placed on the disabled list.
+He was outrighted off the roster on October 17.